paul-breen/plc-simulator/README.md

 * fieldbus_manager: A list of available fieldbus-specific modules.
 Each module configuration in the list specifies:
   + The module and class that provides the fieldbus interface.
   + The TCP port number that maps to the corresponding one specified in the `listener` configuration.
-  * (Optional) static configuration used when instantiating the fieldbus object.
+  * (Optional) Static configuration used when instantiating the fieldbus object.
 * memory_manager: The size of the required memory space sections.
   + blen: The number of bits in the `bits` section.
 This should be a multiple of 8 and will be rounded up to be so if necessary.
   + w16len: The number of 16-bit words in the `words16` section.